Battle: Los Angeles (video game)

 Battle: Los Angeles is a 2011 first-person shooter video game developed by Saber Interactive and published by Konami for Microsoft Windows (via Steam), PlayStation 3 (via PlayStation Network), and Xbox 360 (via Xbox Live Arcade).
-It was released to coincide with the release of the 2011 film of the same name.
+It was based on the 2011 film of the same name.

 Reception

 The game received "unfavorable" reviews on all platforms, according to the review aggregation website Metacritic.

 Since its release, the Xbox 360 version sold 60,076 units worldwide by the end of 2011.